KageKaz/ClassesBackup/Winter 2025/PHYSICS 1A/Motion in One Dimension.md

 # Notes
-When dealing with H in projectile motion, use $v^2$ formula always use g, not a for projectile motion
+When dealing with H in projectile motion, use $v^2$ formula always use g, not a for projectile motion to find average speed use total distance traveled